maoschanz/gnome-extension-development-utility/README.md

 This extension provides an easy access to features such as:

+- Reload GNOME Shell
+- Launch a nested GNOME Shell instance on Wayland
-- Reloading GNOME Shell
+- See GNOME Shell logs
+- Access the extension preferences
 - Looking Glass
-- See GNOME Shell logs
-- Extension preferences

-### TODO

-translations (for accessibility)

-customize available buttons ?